Neurotransmitter sodium symporter

-A neurotransmitter sodium symporter (NSS) (TC# 2.A.22) is type of neurotransmitter transporter that catalyzes the uptake of a variety of neurotransmitters, amino acids, osmolytes and related nitrogenous substances by a solute:Na^{+} symport mechanism.
+A neurotransmitter sodium symporter (NSS) (TC# 2.A.22) is a type of neurotransmitter transporter that catalyzes the uptake of a variety of neurotransmitters, amino acids, osmolytes and related nitrogenous substances by a solute:Na^{+} symport mechanism.
 The NSS family is a member of the APC superfamily.
 Its constituents have been found in bacteria, archaea and eukaryotes.

 Function

 Neurotransmitter transport systems are responsible for the release, re-uptake and recycling of neurotransmitters at synapses.
 High affinity transport proteins found in the plasma membrane of presynaptic nerve terminals and glial cells are responsible for the removal, from the extracellular space, of released-transmitters, thereby terminating their actions.

 The majority of the transporters constitute an extensive family of homologous proteins that derive energy from the co-transport of Na^{+} and Cl^{−}, in order to transport neurotransmitter molecules into the cell against their concentration gradient.

 Neurotransmitter sodium symporters (NSS) are targets for anti-depressants, psychostimulants and other drugs.